lsst-sqre/nginx-python-docker/README.md

 This is an [nginx](http://nginx.org) Docker image built upon the [python:3.5.1 official Python image](https://hub.docker.com/_/python/).
 Building nginx upon Python helps save space when deploying nginx with a uWSGI-based Python application that uses the same base image.

+This image configures nginx to work with a uWSGI server on an HTTP socket over `3031` port.
+By using the HTTP socket it's easy for an nginx container to talk to another uWSGI+app container.

-## Usage notes
+## Image tags

+### compose

+Use this image with Docker Compose.
 This image configures nginx to work with a uWSGI server over the `uwsgi:3031` HTTP socket.
-The `uwsgi` hostname should be set on the uWSGI+App container by an orchestration tool (docker compose can do this via *services*).
+The `uwsgi` hostname should be set on the uWSGI+App container via Docker Compose.
-By using the HTTP socket it's easy for an nginx container to talk to another uWSGI+app container.

 ## Prior art